 This is a comprehensive summary of the book Thinking in Systems: A Primer by Donella H. Meadows.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences: